MrTech12/bettertaskfilter/README.md

 The project first retrieves all the filters of the account & passes only the two required filters to the rest of the application.
 After that, tasks are retrieved with the first filter, that is used to retrieve all important tasks.
 The project id's of the tasks are retrieved and the duplicates are filtered out.
 After obtaining the id's, the application retrieves the project names.
 These names are used to create the new filter query for the second filter.
 After the query is created, it is then applied to the second filter.
+Once the filter phase is complete, the application sends an Embed message to a Discord channel, to notify the user.

 ## Setup
 The `.env.example` file contains the environment variables that are needed to run the application.
 The keys inside this file can be put in a `.env` file and populated with the values.